Hammersmith (Holst): Reception

-The symphony was dedicated "To the author of The Water Gypsies", the humorist and politician A. P. Herbert, who reflected upon his life along the British waterways in the novel.
+The piece was dedicated "To the author of The Water Gypsies", the humorist and politician A. P. Herbert, who reflected upon his life along the British waterways in the novel.

 As the work was unplayed after its premiere until 1954, there are no known reviews from immediately after the composition of the work.
 After Cantrick unearthed the work, numerous reviews were released as the work was recorded and broadcast.
 Murray Carmack wrote in The Musical Times in 1963:

 I heard it once, in a BBC broadcast, and thought it a fine work; and think so again reading this score in which the brilliant boisterous pages are controlled by a keen, clear intelligence; and the prelude, central episode and coda evoke, so beautifully, a solitude and peace that can be found in the heart of London's bustle.Frederick Fennell remarked that, "Hammersmith still represents some of the most treacherous stretches of music making in all of the band's literature."